Home

 Fr Paul now serves a few more weekday services.

-There will normally be a Moleben of intercession or Akathist before the relics of St Elisabeth, St Barbara and St John of Shanghai served on some Wednesdays at 6.30p.m.
+There will normally be an Akathist to the Mother of God or occasionally a Moleben served on Tuesdays at 6.00 p.m. and some Wednesdays at 6.30p.m.
 These services may be subject to change due to Fr Paul's commitments.
 It is best to text Fr Paul on 07926194031 to check if it is going ahead.
+There are details in the Timetable of services above.

 Great Vespers